xrun1/insidious/README.md

 - Loads video data directly from Google servers at full speed, HLS and DASH supported
 - No ads, no tracking, no YouTube scripts and cookies
-- Watch age-gated videos without signing-in
+- Watch age-gated videos without signing in
 - Directly accessible player controls with all-time visibility outside fullscreen
 - Custom suggestions algorithm based on user-generated playlists, delivers